-Their activity includes acceptance of cotton from gins2, quantity and quality control, storage and shipment in accordance with seller/buyer's order depending upon the terms of contract.
+Their activity includes acceptance of cotton from gins, quantity and quality control, storage and shipment in accordance with seller/buyer's order depending upon the terms of contract.

-Though one of these terminals - Bukhara Transit Terminal - received grant from TRACECA equivalent to 2 M euros back in 1998 for acquiring handling equipment (including a Kalmar heavy forklift), the potential of these terminals for LOGMOS Project is poor (the grant was allocated under a general program of containerization of Uzbekistan exports and imports).
+Though one of these terminals - Bukhara Transit Terminal - received grant from TRACECA equivalent to EUR 2 M back in 1998 for acquiring handling equipment (including a Kalmar heavy forklift), the potential of these terminals for LOGMOS Project is poor (the grant was allocated under a general program of containerization of Uzbekistan exports and imports).

-This is not related only with the limited area of each cotton terminal but also with the fact that shipping cotton in bulk in wagons remains still cheaper than in containers.
+This is not related only with the limited area of each cotton terminal but also with the fact that shipping cotton in bulk in waggons remains still cheaper than in containers.
 And even when the buyer distinctly knows the destination of the cotton he would rather use trucks because of timing.

-2 A cotton gin (short for cotton engine) is a machine that quickly and easily separates cotton fibers from their seeds.
+&lt;sup>3 A cotton gin (short for cotton engine) is a machine that quickly and easily separates cotton fibers from their seeds.